Anonymous Meeting in Networks: Known upper bound on the size of the graph

 \begin{proof} Suppose for contradiction that the final configuration in round $f$ contains distinct nodes which have identical colored views.
 Let $A$ be one of the agents woken up earliest by the adversary.
 There exists an agent $A'$ (also woken up earliest by the adversary) which has an identical memory as $A$ and an identical colored view.
 Notice that if two agents have the same memory at time $t$ they must have had the same memory at time $t-1$.
 Since colors in a colored view are decided by memories of agents, this implies (by a backward induction on the round number) that the colored views of $A$ and $A'$ are the same in each round after their wake-up, and in particular {\em in} the round of their wake-up.
 In this round no agent has moved yet and hence each agent is in a different node.
 Hence colored views in this round correspond to enhanced views.
 Thus we can conclude that the enhanced views from the initial positions of agents $A$ and $A'$ were identical, which contradicts the assumption that in the initial configuration every agent has a unique enhanced view. \end{proof}

 \begin{lemma} In the final configuration all agents must be at the same node. \end{lemma}

-\begin{proof} Let $B$ be the first (or one of the first) agents in state {\tt token} that declares that gathering is over.
+\begin{proof} It follows from the formulation of the algorithm that at least one agent transits to state {\tt token}.
+By Claim 1 in the proof of Lemma \ref{term}, there exists an agent that remains in the state {\tt token} till the end of the algorithm.
+By Lemma \ref{term}, this agent declares that gathering is over.
+Let $B$ be the first (or one of the first) agents in state {\tt token} that declares that gathering is over.
 Let $A$ be its explorer.
-Let $\tau_0$ be the round in which agent $A$ starts its last exploration $EXPLO^*(n)$.
+Let $\tau_0$ be the round in which agent $A$ starts its last exploration $EXPLO^*(N)$.
 Let $\tau_{1/2}$ be the round in which backtrack begins during this execution.
-Let $\tau_1$ be the round in which this backtrack (and hence the execution of $EXPLO^*(n)$) is finished, and let $\tau_2$ be the round in which $A$ declares that gathering is over.
+Let $\tau_1$ be the round in which this backtrack (and hence the execution of $EXPLO^*(N)$) is finished, and let $\tau_2$ be the round in which $A$ declares that gathering is over.

 {\bf Claim 1.} In round $\tau_0$ all agents in state {\tt token} have the same memory.